wiggitywhitney/kind-crossplane-gke/README.md

 ## Resource Clean Up
-> Do not run these if you are continuing to `PART 2 - Compositions`!
+Do not run these if you are continuing to `PART 2 - Compositions`!

-Destroy kind cluster
+Destroy KIND cluster
 ```bash
 kind delete cluster
 ```